Xenko/BeachBall/README.md

 #### Bug Fixes
 * Removed Border Alerts as this is provided by the Beach Ball boost in game.
+* Fixed RedundaKitty and LogiCat AutoClick to work with new layout.

 ### Version 3.3